 Acknowledging that everything I have just suggested on this page is very difficult and that you will not always be able to rise to the challenge is also part of the healing process.
 There will be hours or days when you hang out in the dark pits, and that is okay, just so you don’t stay there.
 There must be acceptance for the inability to have acceptance as well.

-The definition of health does not necessarily mean that one has overcome all the health limitations they face, it may also mean that they are living life as fully as possible in that moment.
-It’s about finding harmony and balance in the midst of the storm, while continuing to strive for a more optimal level of health.
+The definition of health does not necessarily mean that one has overcome all the health limitations they face, it may also mean that they are living life as fully as possible at that moment.
+It’s about finding harmony and balance in the midst of the storm while continuing to strive for a more optimal level of health.

 Mary Budinger.
 Dispatches from the Front Lines of Autism and Lyme Disease.
 Townsend Letter.
 October 2009.